senoramarillo/jwt-security/README.md

 # Spring Boot 3.0 Security with JWT Implementation
-This project demonstrates the implementation of security using Spring Boot 3.0 and JSON Web Tokens (JWT). [jwt.io](https://jwt.io/)
+This project demonstrates the implementation of security using Spring Boot 3.0 and JSON Web Tokens ([JWT](https://jwt.io/)).
 It includes the following features:

 ## Features